iomesh/docs/docs/cluster-operations/replace-failed-disk.md

     blockdevice-66312cce9037ae891a099ad83f44d7c9   qtest-k8s-1   /dev/sdc            69793218560   Unclaimed     Active  44h
     ```

 8. Unplug the disk.
-Then the disk will enter `Inactive` state.
+Then the disk will enter the `Inactive` state.

    Run the following commands simultaneously to remove the block device and its corresponding `blockdeviceclaim`.